lexylxt/staffmanager/TOS.md

 ## **9. Governing Law**

-These Terms are governed by and construed in accordance with the laws of [Your Country], without regard to conflict of law principles.
-Any disputes arising under or in connection with these Terms will be resolved in the courts of [Your Country].
+These Terms are governed by and construed in accordance with the laws of France, without regard to conflict of law principles.
+Any disputes arising under or in connection with these Terms will be resolved in the courts of France.

 ---

 ## **10. Contact Information**

-If you have any questions or concerns about these Terms or the use of **Staff Manager**, please contact us at **lexy.lxt@gmail.com**.
+If you have any questions or concerns about these Terms or the use of **Staff Manager**, please contact us on Discord.

 ---